-In transition zones or in abnormally pressured shales (sandy shales and bedding sand streaks) the shales break off and fall into hole because of under balanced condition (pore pressure greater than mud hydrostatic pressure).
+In transition zones or in abnormally pressured shales (sandy shales and bedding sand streaks) the shales break off and fall into hole because of underbalanced conditions (pore pressure greater than mud hydrostatic pressure).
 Water wetting may further aggravate this problem.

-Changes in the Shape of Shale Cuttings can occur as an underbalanced situation is developing.
+Changes in the Shape of Shale Cuttings can occur as an underbalanced situation is developing (check also underbalanced drilling).
 The particles are often larger and may be sharp and angular in the transition zone.
-Extra fill on bottom may coincide with the trend change.
+Extra fill on the bottom may coincide with the trend change.
 Severe sloughing will often cause changes in pressure and stroke relationship.

-Normally pressured shales produce small cuttings with rounded edges and are generally flat, while cuttings from an over pressured shale are often long and splintery with angular edges.
-As reduction of hydrostatic differential between the pore pressure and bottomhole pressure occurs, the hole cuttings will have a greater tendency to come off bottom.
+Normally high-pressure shales produce small cuttings with rounded edges and are generally flat, while cuttings from an overpressured shale are often long and splintery with angular edges.
+As a reduction of the hydrostatic differential between the pore pressure and bottom hole pressure occurs, the hole cuttings will have a greater tendency to come off the bottom.
 This can also lead to shale expansion causing cracking, and sloughing of the shales into the wellbore.
 Changes in cuttings shape and cuttings load over the shakers needs monitoring at the surface as it is one of the major kick early warning signs.

 Water cut mud or a chloride (and sometimes calcium) increase that has been circulated from bottom always indicates that formation fluid has entered the wellbore.
 It could be created by swabbing or it could indicate a well flow is underway.
-A small increase of chlorides in drilling mud or calcium increases could be indicative of tight (non- permeable) zones that have high pressure.
+A small increase of chlorides in drilling mud or calcium increases could be indicative of tight (non-permeable) zones that have high pressure.

-In other type muds you might see a viscosity decrease caused by water cutting (weight decrease).
-This is true when operating with low pH salt saturated water base muds.
+In other drilling fluids types, you might see a viscosity decrease caused by water cutting (weight decrease).
+This is true when operating with low pH salt-saturated water based drilling muds.

-Return mud must be monitored for contamination with formation fluids.
-This is done by constantly recording the flowline mud density and accurately monitoring gas levels in the returned mud.
+It is nevcessary to monitor return mud for contamination with formation fluids.
+Doing this will be by constantly recording the flowline mud density and accurately monitoring gas levels in the returned mud.

-Gas .cut mud does not in itself indicate that the well is flowing (gas may be entrained in the cuttings).
-However, it must be treated as early warning of a possible kick.
-Therefore pit levels should be closely monitored if significant levels of gas are detected in the mud.
+Gas cut mud does not in itself indicate that the well is flowing (gas may be entrained in the cuttings).
+However, we must treat it as an early warning sign of a possible kick.
+Therefore closely monitoring pit levels is a must if significant levels of gas are detected in the mud.

 - Drilling a formation that contains gas even with a suitable overbalance.

-- Temporary reduction in hydrostatic pressure caused by swabbing as pipe is moved in the hole.
+- Temporary reduction in hydrostatic pressure result from swabbing as pipe moved in the hole.